GitHub-User228/mle-project-sprint-2-v001/README.md

 - `internal feature importance` - calculated for tree-based models
 - `permutation feature importance` - calculated via applying permutations to each feature and calculating the difference in the model performance

 These techniques were applied to the model obtained as a result of feature engineering.
-The following common conclusions were made:
-1. Among the top features, most of them were related to the `total_area`, which is the most important feature according to the correlation analysis.
-2. The distance to center feature is the most important by a high margin.
-3. Two distance-related features with the both coordinates and the building age feature are also in the top features.

 Since we have a list of features sorted in the importance order, we can iteravely add the most important feature and see how the model performance changes.
 As a result, the following number of top features was selected for each approach:
-- `internal feature importance` - 59
+- `internal feature importance` - 27
-- `permutation feature importance` - 50
+- `permutation feature importance` - 14

 <p style="font-size: 10; color: white; font-family: Verdana; font-weight: bold;">Part 2.
 Sequential Feature Selection </p>